Tennessee State Route 94

 State Route 94 (SR 94) is an 8.1 mi state highway in rural northern Hawkins County in the northeastern portion of the U.S. state of Tennessee.
 SR 94 serves as a connector from SR 66 to SR 70 and provides access to the former town of Pressmen's Home.

+A "massive landslide" in 2019 blocked a section of Route 94.

 Route description

 SR 94 begins in rural northern Hawkins County at an intersection with SR 66.
 It continues to the east, and, about 2.4 mi from SR 66, it becomes a divided two-lane road, with tall pine trees in the center median.
 The divided section is about 1.3 mi long.
-During the divided section, SR 94 passes Camelot Country Club and the former town of Pressmen's Home, the former headquarters of the International Printing Pressmen and Assistants Union of North America.
+During the divided section, SR 94 passes Camelot Country Club and the former town of Pressmen's Home, the former headquarters of the International Printing Pressmen and Assistants' Union of North America.
 Just past Pressmen's Home, the divided section ends and curves around and passes close to Pressmen's Home Lake.
 The route then becomes more curvy and it meets its eastern terminus, an intersection with SR 70, north of Rogersville.